 By plotting the data from the rheometer (Figure 2), we obtain values for the two (viscous and elastic) parameters of the emulsion.
 The first is the (zero shear) viscosity and the second is the yield stress.
 This latter parameter is an important material property corresponding to the point at which the material will begin to flow.
-Prior to the yield point, a material will deform elastically but, after, a fraction of the deformation will be permanent and nonreversible.
-Further discussion of this topic is beyond the scope of this Application Note (but see Mageleka White Paper 6).
+Prior to the yield point, a material will deform elastically but, after, a www.mageleka.com fraction of the deformation will be permanent and nonreversible.
+Further discussion of this topic is beyond the scope of this Application Note (but see Mageleka White Paper 6). consistency, spreading, and rubbability.
+The yield value will also dictate the orifice dimensions if a tube is to be used as packaging for the emulsion.